-A. Current Faculty
+- A. Current Faculty

-1. For 2015-16, the first year of this agreement all faculty members will remain on the same salary step as in 2014-15 and will receive a one-time payment of five hundred dollars (\$500.00) which will not be added to their salary.
-For the second and third years of this agreement 2016-17 and 2017-18 respectively, all faculty members will move across and down to the next highest level on the salary schedule until reaching the maximum salary level.
+- 1. For all years of this agreement, all faculty members will move across and down to the next highest level on the salary schedule until reaching the maximum salary level.
 Faculty members at the maximum level will move across to the same level.

-2. Additional Education
+- 2. Additional Education

-- a) One (1) level on the salary schedule will be given for thirty (30) credit hours beyond the master's degree in a related field or for a second master's degree in a related field. - b) One (1) level on the salary schedule will be given for an earned doctorate in the field of expertise or a related field.
+- a) One (1) level on the salary schedule will be given for thirty (30) credit hours beyond the master's degree in a related field or for a second master's degree in a related field.

+- b) One (1) level on the salary schedule will be given for an earned doctorate in the field of expertise or a related field.
 Two (2) levels will be given provided no credit was given in item 2(a) above.

-B. New Faculty
+- B. New Faculty

-1. Minimum Requirements
+- 1. Minimum Requirements